brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Many illegal forums and marketplaces operate on the deep web, out of reach of search engines; cyber threat intelligence analysts often monitor these environments for data leaks.

+### Digital Forensics
+**Definition:**
+Digital Forensics is a scientific discipline focused on investigating digital devices to uncover evidence of cybercrime or misconduct.

+**Example Usage:**
+A Digital Forensics investigation on company computers revealed that the data breach was carried out by an insider.

 ### Doxxing
 **Definition:**
 Doxxing is the act of publicly revealing private or personal information about an individual without their consent, typically with malicious intent.
 This can include addresses, phone numbers, or other sensitive data.